Let’s talk about your design budget.

 Unfortunately, that’s not the case.

-We need to know your budget, and here’s why:
+We need to know your design and creative budget, and here’s why:

 There Are Different Levels of Service Available

 A few years back, I went out shopping.
 I was looking to purchase for my first brand new car.
 An exciting time, for sure.
 If you’ve done it, you’ll know what I’m talking about.

 In Newcastle, there’s a road called Scotswood Road (from the famous Geordie song, “The Blaydon Races”).
 On that road, there are a lot of different car garages.
 They range from Ford, to Audi, to Mercedes-Benz, to Range Rover, to Honda.
 If you’re looking for a car in Newcastle, that’s where you go.

 When I went out, I knew what I was after.
 A Ford Focus.
 It had been my dream car for years.

 So, I went straight to the Ford garage on Scotswood Road.
 And by even being there, I had suggested my budget to the salesperson.
 How?